spencertiberi/manual50/README.md

 ### Markdown Style
 - All md files start with a H1 and a subsequent H2.
   - Only use H1 at the top.
+- Between sections and H5, be sure to insert a line using `---`.
 - All mentions of command-line programs like `check50` should be formatted as code.
 - Be sure to include toc to the left of each page using